validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

    git push origin deploy-v2.3
    ```

-1. You can deploy the pattern using the [validated pattern operator](/infrastructure/using-validated-pattern-operator/) directly.
-If you do deploy the pattern using the Validated Patterns Operator, installed through `Operator Hub`, you will need to execute `make load-secrets` through a terminal session on your laptop or bastion host.
+1. You can deploy the pattern using the [Validated Patterns Operator](/infrastructure/using-validated-pattern-operator/) directly.
+If you deploy the pattern using the Validated Patterns Operator, installed through `Operator Hub`, you will need to run `make load-secrets` through a terminal session on your laptop or bastion host.

 1. If you deploy the pattern through a terminal session on your laptop or bastion host login to your cluster using oc login or exporting the KUBECONFIG